abridged/collabland-dev/help-docs/key-features/smarttag.md

 ### Innovations:

-* **Smart Accounts for Everyone**
+* **Smart Addresses for Everyone**
-  No external wallets or seed phrases - each Discord member automatically gets a smart account.
+  No external wallets or seed phrases - each Discord member automatically gets a smart address.

 * **Transparent Transactions**
   Fully onchain, efficient, and secure.